honestsoul/python-api-client-generator/README.md

 10. Multi-language support:
     - Extend code generation to other popular languages (e.g., JavaScript, Java, Go)

+## Compatibility

+This package is compatible with Python 3.9 and 3.10.

+**Note:** There are currently known issues with Python 3.11 due to compatibility problems with some dependencies.
+We are working on resolving these issues and hope to support Python 3.11 in a future release.

+[Rest of your README content]

 We welcome contributions and suggestions for additional features or improvements!